Coconut Tree Dive Crew

 After traveling the world for many years searching for the right place to call home, Gay finally found her little piece of paradise on Roatan.
 In 1996 she learned to dive on Roatan’s reef and in 2001 became one of the owners of Coconut Tree Divers.

-OWNER – CANADA
+Mechanical engineer – CANADA

 IDC STAFF INSTRUCTOR